 Networked healthcare makes IoT very personal.
 The consequences of privacy and network security intrusions are real, but if we can get security and policy right, the health information that can be exchanged when devices and networks are connected to a person may dramatically improve healthcare for all.

-On March 26th, The Atlantic Council and Intel Security will host a webinar to discuss the foundation of secured networked medical devices and their data.
+On March 26th, The Atlantic Council and McAfee will host a webinar to discuss the foundation of secured networked medical devices and their data.
 The live webcast will start at 2 p.m.
 EST (11 a.m.
 PST), and all types of business interests are encouraged to join.
 Click here to reserve your spot today.